Belle Époque (film): Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 95% based on 22 reviews, with an average score of 7.4/10.
+Contemporary critics have also spoken very positively of the film, with Yago García of Cinemanía writing that it "captured, like no other, the atmosphere of freedom that accompanied the proclamation of the new regime."
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 95% based on 22 reviews.
 The film is mentioned in the 2010 American film The Fighter.